 Oftentimes, these kinds of accidents involve innocent children who are walking to school and are struck by a vehicle speeding through a crosswalk even though school crossing signs are illuminated and crossing guards are working at the intersection.

-At Hollander Law Firm, our West Palm Beach pedestrian accident attorney understands just how life changing serious accidents can be for victims and their families.
+At Hollander Law Firm Accident Injury Lawyers, our Boca Raton pedestrian accident attorney understands just how life-changing serious accidents can be for victims and their families.

 Based in Boca Raton, Florida with offices in West Palm Beach and Fort Lauderdale, our law firm is committed to getting justice and compensation for individuals who have been injured in all kinds of pedestrian accidents, including crosswalk collisions.